bmlanguage/bml/documentation.md

     *   `#raw binaryEncodingList ;`: Embeds raw byte sequences using hex (`0x10`), binary (`0b00010000`), decimal (`16`), or octal literals (`0o20`).
 This is mostly used to embed boot code or binary firmware into a specific location.
 String literals can also be used.
 String literals are encoded using UTF-8.
         *   Example: `#raw 0x10 0b00010000 16 0o20 "abc";`
     *   `#template(sectionName) { ... }` : This directive allows for injection of a code template into a specific section.
 The `sectionName` is defined in a CAM.
+     *  `#performance(level, hint, ...)`: A pragma that provides performance information to the compiler.
+           * `#performance(critical, memoryAccess, loopUnroll=4, ...)`: example.
+        *   The `level` is a string literal that can be used to specify the level of performance optimization such as `critical`, `high`, `normal` or `low`, and will be CAM specific, and may have different meanings for different target architectures.
+        *   The `hint` is a string literal that can be used to provide specific hints for a given code section such as `memoryAccess`, or `loopUnroll`.

 *   **Operation Directives:**
         *  `print(StringLiteral format, ...);` : This function prints a formatted message.
 The format string uses standard format specifiers such as %d, %x, %s, or using string interpolation using `f""`: `print(f"The value is {x}");` or using string interpolation with formatting specifiers using `{variable:specifier}`: `print("Value = {x:x}");`.
 This function is intended to provide basic debug or console output, and its implementation depends on the target platform.
 Parentheses can be omitted if only one parameter is passed.
 Example: `print "Hello world";`.